childsish/sofia/README.md

 The tool should be easily extended.

  * The default state is not a one-size-fits-all solution.
 Different groups have different needs.
-However, it should be easily extended to accomodate new types of resources and features.
+However, it should be easily extended to accomodate new types of resources and actions.
  * As much adaptation as possible should be carried out on the command line.